ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 ## FIWARE lab

-The last tutorial is focused on the deployment of the enabler in the **FIWARE lab** (or Sandbox).
+This tutorial is focused on the deployment of the enabler in the **FIWARE lab** (or Sandbox).

-As pre-requisite, a FIWARE lab account is needed in order to access.
-For that, access to [this link](https://cloud.lab.fiware.org/auth/login/) and click on the **Request Community Account** button.
+As a pre-requisite, a FIWARE lab account is needed in order to follow this tutorial.
+In order to register, access to [this link](https://cloud.lab.fiware.org/auth/login/) and click on the **Request Community Account** button.

-After the registration, the deployment can be carried out following the [Tutorial 4](#tutorial-4:-fiware-lab).
+After the registration, the deployment can be carried out following [Tutorial 4](#tutorial-4:-fiware-lab).

 [Top](#tutorials-for-deployment)